sjmz/sjmz.github.io/_posts/2025-09-12-netlink_nonsql.md

 msg.msg_iovlen = 1;
 ```

-`struct sockaddr_nl` contains a field called *nl_pid*, which in our case must be set to 0 since we are talking to the kernel, remember?
+`struct sockaddr_nl` contains a field called nl_pid, which in our case must be set to 0 since we are talking to the kernel, remember?

 # **// interpreting the response**